 You may then pay online or bring your fees to the event.

-You may register for COOL at any time during the season.
+You may register for COOL up to the third event from the end of the season.
 You will only earn points for events you attend on or after paying your League fees.

 Registering for an event